Program OverviewPrinter Friendly

 - Non-invasive meso therapy

-- You learn the effective use of software commonly utilized in spas.
+- You'll learn to effectively use computer software commonly utilized in spas.

-- Your education allows you to apply knowledge of business operations, exceptional customer service and diverse population needs to the daily operations of an esthetic business in a controlled salon or spa environment.
+- Your education will allow you to apply knowledge of business operations, exceptional customer service and diverse population needs to the daily operations of an esthetic business in a professionally managed salon or spa environment.

-- Faculty members have extensive experience and knowledge and are all accomplished and well respected in the field.
+- Faculty members who have extensive experience and knowledge are all accomplished and well respected in the field.

 - Many placement sites hire Esthetician program students upon completion of the program/placement.
-In 2015, approximately 95 per cent of the placement sites hired graduates from the program.
+Up to 95 per cent of the placement sites have hired grads.

-- In 2014, the program received 100 per cent employer satisfaction and 100 per cent student satisfaction for program quality, learning experience, clinical experienceand quality of teachers with current industry skills.
+- The Esthetician program receives high Key Performance Indicator satisfaction rates from students, graduates and employers.
+It has received 100 per cent employer satisfaction and 100 per cent student satisfaction for program quality, learning experience, clinical experience and quality of teachers with current industry skills.

-As a graduate of this School of Community and Health Studies program, you will have the ability to:
+As a graduate of this School of Community and Health Studies program, you'll have the ability to:

 - Determine professional development strategies that lead to the enhancement of work performance and career opportunities and keep pace with industry change.